-The British Red Cross offer 8-12 week part-time internships in health and social care.
+The British Red Cross offers 8 to 12 week part-time internships in health and social care.
 Placements are available at their London head office and across the country, with reasonable travel and lunch expenses paid.
-They also offer voluntary work relating to first aid as well as their 8-12 month international youth volunteering programme.
+They also offer voluntary work relating to first aid as well as their 8 to 12 month international youth volunteering programme.

 For details of volunteering opportunities in hospices, visit Hospice UK.

 NHS Trust work experience schemes are usually organised by a volunteer co-ordinator or the HR department - you can find details on Trust websites.

 To find work placements and internships in the healthcare sector, search for work experience.